dan-atack/P5JS/README.md

 3. Add field to Block class: timesClicked, to determine when a resource gets 'tapped out' and disappears!

-### 4. Player movement consumes power resource, so that when you run out of juice you can no longer move (therefore an initial power supply is needed).
+4. Player movement consumes power resource, so that when you run out of juice you can no longer move (therefore an initial power supply is needed).
+To simplify how this works, make traversing one block cost 1 energy.

 5. Add air to starting supply and to game-over calculus, including alternate text for game-over message (swap 'asphyxiation' for 'starvation' as the colony's cause of death).